timmybytes/bytes-site/README.md

 This template is under the [MIT License](./LICENSE).

-Original works on timmybytes.com and the **timmybytes** name are © Timothy Merritt.
+Original works and graphics on timmybytes.com and the **timmybytes** name are © Timothy Merritt.

 <!-- TODO:
 - Conduct Accessibility review